jgitlin-p21/chef-server/dev/README.md

 Ruby project dependency loading support coming soon.

-### Installing Chef Server Plugins
+### Installing CINC Server Plugins

-If you wish to install Chef Server plugins with pre-downloaded or pre-built binaries, set the corresponding attribute in your `config.yml` to true.
+If you wish to install CINC Server plugins with pre-downloaded or pre-built binaries, set the corresponding attribute in your `config.yml` to true.
 The corresponding package needs to be either in `~/Downloads`, `../omnibus/pkg`, or you can set an environment variable with the path to the package.